Data Generators for Learning Systems Based on RBF Networks: RBF networks

 \section{RBF networks}

-RBF (Radial Basis Functions) networks have been proposed as a function approximation tool using locally tuned processing units, mostly Gaussian kernels \cite{Moody89,Zell95}, but their development still continues \cite{Han12,Xie12}.
-The network consists of three layers, see Figure \ref{fig:RBF-DDA} for an example.
+The RBF (Radial Basis Functions) networks were proposed in 1989 as a function approximation tool \cite{Moody89}.
+They use locally tuned processing units, mostly Gaussian kernels.
+Today RBF networks are one of the standard artificial neural network learning methods and are included in several learning packages, for example SNNS used in this work \cite{Zell95}.
+Due to their success and versatility their development is still ongoing (see for example \cite{Yao12,Zhang13}).
+A typical RBF network consists of three layers (see Fig. \ref{fig:RBF-DDA} for an illustration).
 The input layer has $a$ input units, corresponding to input features.
-The hidden layer contains kernel functions.
-The output layer consist of a single unit in case of regression or as many units as there are output classes in case of classifications.
+The hidden layer contains $k$ kernel functions.
+The output layer consists of a single unit in case of regression or as many units as there are output classes in case of classifications.
 We assume a classification problem described with $n$ pairs of $a-$dimensional training instances $({\bf x}_i, y_i)$, where ${\bf x}_i \in \Re^a$ and $y_i$ is one of class labels $1,2...
 C$.
-Hidden units computations in RBF network estimate the probability of each class $y_u$:
+Hidden units in RBF network estimate the probability of each class $y_u$:

 The weights $c_j$ are multiplied by radial basis functions $h_j$, which are usually Gaussian kernels: